KONFeature/5BLOC-VotingProject/README.md

 This will launch the UI part of this project

-To build the generate the solidity doc:
+To generate the solidity doc:

 ```console
 npx solidity-docgen -i .\contracts\ -o .\docs\